kof/connect-debounce/readme.md

 ### How

 Module will save the date of the last attempt to execute the function into the session store of connect.
-On every attempt to execute it again, it will check the date and prevent execution more often than the `wait` time defined for the named function.
+On every attempt to execute it again, it will check the date and prevent execution more often than the `wait` time defined for the function.

 ### Setup